Your search:

 wonderful recordings.
 The striking, lascivious sleeve has been restored in all

 its seductive/ridiculous beauty. - ..
 ETCETERAVinyl LP pressing.
 The distinctive rolling grooves, growling basslines and blasting horns of Snakehips Etcetera combined to present Nucleus's most energetic record.
 First released on Vertigo in 1975, original copies of Snakehips Etcetera are now very tricky to score.
 Like all the Nucleus records, it's aged ridiculously well and this Be With re-issue, re-mastered from the original analogue tapes, shows off just why this deserves to be back in press.BEWITH127LP is incorrectly on the rear sleeve.
-BEWITH128LP, the correct cat #, is on the label and spine. | | Manufacturer No.: |
+BEWITH128LP, the correct cat #, is on the label and spine. | | | No. of tracks: |

 BEWITH128LP |